Visiting Belmont House

 You are on an island with two museums: Unst Heritage Centre and the Unst Boat Haven, ruins of a castle, renowned national nature reserves, a leisure centre and swimming pool, and shops supplying all you need.
 A Viking house and an iron age broch are on your doorstep, and spectacular views in every direction.
 For more information, see About Unst and Getting Here.

-Individuals are also able to view the house by appointment.
+If you would like to see the house on another occasion, we charge a £25 flat fee which is refundable against a booking.
 Access is subject to the agreement of any guests staying in the house at the time and the availability of our manager or volunteers to show you around.
 If you are interested in visiting please contact us.
-Please note we may have to charge for staff costs incurred.

 The walled gardens to the front of the house are open to the public at all times.